sahar-as/RestAPI_Retrofit_Volley/README.md

-Implmenting weather forcatst Android applicaiton using Java, Rest API, Volley Library and Retrofit.
+Implmenting weather forcatst Android applicaiton using:
+* Java
+* Rest API
+* Volley
+ *Retrofit
 I have used https://www.metaweather.com here is sample picture of application: